ANTONY1071/project-1/README.md

 * 🐍 Built entirely in Python

 ### Improvements made:
-!.Utilised Gemini AI to create a ideal text filee for easy navigation 2.
+!.Utilised Gemini AI to create a ideal text file for easy navigation 2.